Small Claims ($7,500.00 Limit)

 NOTE: You may waive any amount owed over $7,500.00 in order to be eligible to file in Small Claims Court.

 The court is limited to granting money judgments only and cannot, for instance, order the return or replacement of an item.
 The plaintiff must convert the value of the item to a dollar amount in order to file in Small Claims.

 The action commences with the filing in the Justice Court of an "Affidavit of Complaint" along with the appropriate filing fee.
-The Affidavit of Complaint must be notarized or sworn to before the Justice Court Clerk.
+The Affidavit of Complaint must be notarized or sworn to before a court clerk or notary public.
 Contact the Court Clerk for an information packet and forms.
 Note: The law require that you have made a demand for the money before it can be filed in the Justice Court.
 A certified mail receipt will serve as proof of the demand.

 If you are suing a business, contact the Storey County Business License Division to obtain the name of the licensee.
 If you are suing a corporation, contact the Office of the Nevada Secretary of State Agent.
 In either event, the correct name(s) must appear on the complaint when the document is filed.

 The Clerk will set a court date and time.
 It is the plaintiff's responsibility to pay to have the complaint properly served on the defendant.
 The court requires that service be made by a County Sheriff's Office, County Constable, or a licensed process server.
 Proof of proper service of the complaint must be filed with the court no later than the time set for the hearing.

 Be prepared to prove your case on the hearing date.
 Bring the original (for the court) plus two copies (one each for the plaintiff and defendant) of any evidence that will help to prove your case (i.e. paperwork, photos, statements) and any witnesses appearing voluntarily.